Keeping your immune system in tip top shape is vital for staying well over the winter period.

-The colder weather brings viruses like colds, flu and stomach bugs.
+With colder weather comes viruses like colds, flu and stomach bugs - staying well during winter can be challenging.

 Many fruits and vegetables are rich in vitamin C and juices, soups and smoothies can be a great way to increase your intake.